Starting an LLC in Florida in 8 Steps

 - Signature of the member or authorized individual completing the form

 Foreign LLCs—which are LLCs that are formed in another state but want to operate in Florida—must fill out a different form called Qualification of Foreign LLC.
-This form has a $125 filing fee, and you should include a certificate of good standing from your home state along with the form.
+This form also has a $125 filing fee, and you should include a certificate of good standing from your home state along with the form.

-The state of Florida normally takes about one week to process articles that are filed online and a couple weeks to process articles that are mailed in.
+The state of Florida normally takes about one week to process articles that are filed online and a couple of weeks to process articles that are mailed in.
 After the state approves your filing, you can download a copy of your accepted articles online and store them with your other business records.
 If the state rejects your articles for some reason, you’ll be given the opportunity to make corrections.

 Source: Florida Division of Corporations